Salman Abu Sitta

 1940 Map with the village Al-Ma'in Abu Sitta, his birthplace, just eight kilometers from the Mediterranean Sea.

 Salman Abu Sitta (center) aged six with his family.

 Salman Abu Sitta (سلمان ابو ستة; born 1937) is a Palestinian researcher.
-Abu Sitta, who was expelled from Palestine as a child in 1948, has dedicated his life to the Palestinian cause and is engaged in public debates with Israeli peace activists.
-Abu Sitta is the founder and President of Palestine Land Society in London, dedicated to the documentation of Palestine’s land and People.
+Abu Sitta, who was expelled from Palestine as a child in 1948, is most known for mapping Palestine and developing a practical plan for implementing the right of return of Palestinian refugees.
+He is the founder and President of Palestine Land Society in London, which aims to document Palestinian history and land.

-He is most known for mapping Palestine and developing a practical plan for implementing the right of return of Palestinian refugees.

 Early life

 Salman Abu Sitta was born in 1937 into a Palestinian family.
 His family's land and the village bore their name, Ma'in Abu Sitta (the Abu Sitta springwell), in Beer Sheba District of Mandatory Palestine.
 Abu Sitta has recounted his childhood experiences of the Haganah destroying his village during the 1948 Palestine War and his family becoming refugees in Gaza.
 The kibbutzim of Nirim, Ein HaShlosha, Nir Oz, and Magen were later built on land belonging to his family.

 Abu Sitta later attended and graduated from al-Saidiya secondary school in Cairo, Egypt, ranking first in Egypt.
 After graduating from Cairo University's Faculty of Engineering in 1958, Abu Sitta went to the United Kingdom to continue his post-graduate studies, receiving his PhD in Civil Engineering from the University of London, UCL.